iljungr/ORBL_tools/README.md

 the output and otherwise ignored.

 Results are written to the standard output.
 There is one output line for each input line.
-Each output line contains the input line followed by the orblv score, the orblq score if the --orblq option is specified, and three additional fields if --components is specified, namely the relative branch lengths of species having an aligned start codon, an aligned stop codon, and an intact open reading frame.
+Each output line contains the input line followed by the orblv score, the ORBLq score if the --orblq option is specified, and three additional fields if --components is specified, namely the relative branch lengths of species having an aligned start codon, an aligned stop codon, and an intact open reading frame.